tsdmgz/tsdmgz.github.io/about.markdown

 working on that.

-In either case, I'm in the job market right now and I want to hear about your DevOps or Site Reliability Engineer roles in Manila, Philppines, or anywhere in Taiwan.
+In either case, I'm in the job market right now and I want to hear about your DevOps or Site Reliability Engineer roles in Manila, Philippines, or anywhere in Taiwan.

 This site was built with Jekyll on GitHub Pages.
 Deploys are made using GitHub's